Keyboard shortcuts

 FFMS2 source() pixel format subset

 source(..., #{ format: ... }) accepts only this subset of the pixel format names above.
 The general aliases still work when they resolve to one of these canonical names.
+When format is omitted, native FFMS2 source detection must also map to one of these canonical formats; unsupported native formats require an explicit format conversion request.

 Supported canonical string